usnistgov/DielectricSpectroscopyFDTWater/README.md

 Folder contents:

-1. Tinker inputs for water simulation
+1a.
+Tinker inputs for MD simulations
+1b.
+Lammps inputs for MD simulations
-2. Steps to grab the polarization
+2. Steps to grab the polarization from Tinker (not needed for Lammps because it is already in the correct format)
 3. Script to calculate the dielectric spectrum

-Additional Input Files:
-spc/e;
-spc/fw;
-amoeba09 methanol;
-amoeba09 formamide